le0pard/le0pard.github.io/_posts/rails/2013-11-01-update-from-rails3-to-rails4.md

 ## Step 3: Routes

-Method "match" can be used only for routes, which should accept several types of requests (GET, POST, PUT, DELETE, HEAD, OPTIONS).
+Method "match" can be used only for routes, which should accept several types of requests (GET, POST, PUT, PATCH, DELETE, HEAD, OPTIONS).

 {% highlight ruby %}
-match 'subscriptions/:subscription_id' => 'news#create', via: [:put, :post]
+match 'subscriptions/:subscription_id' => 'news#create', via: [:post, :put, :patch]
 {% endhighlight %}

 But if you have something like this: